Archive for January 10th, 2007

 And someday I’ll show you the hens, I promise.

-I remember my grandmother serving Eggs in Purgatory as a quick, light lunch or dinner–kind of something you make when you don’t know what else to eat.
+I remember my grandmother serving Eggs in Purgatory (which I’ve also seen called “uova fra diavolo“) as a quick, light lunch or dinner — kind of something you make when you don’t know what else to eat.
 But it could easily be an impressive looking appetizer for those who don’t know just how easy the recipe really is.

 If you already have leftover tomato sauce, by all means, just put that in a skillet and heat it up before breaking the eggs in.
 That makes this recipe *extremely* fast and easy.

-For those who are doing this from scratch, though, I’ll include a recipe for sauce here, as I do make this one differently than I would for pasta.
+For those who are doing this from scratch, though, I’ll include a recipe for sauce here, which happens to be a basic pizza sauce.
+The oregano is what makes this fabulous, IMHO.

 Uova in Purgatorio/Eggs in Purgatory